joshniemela/BottlenecksWithinGNN/report/main.typ

 = "Tree neighbors-match"
-// TODO: IS THIS NECCESARY TO KEEP
-// Our tree neighbours using the approximation for birthday problem has almost 0 likelihood for collisions between test and train
-// For each given depth \(d\), we have \(2^{d}! \cdot 2^{d}\) (\(2^{d}!\) permutations of the bottom layer, \(2^{d}\) possible root labels) possible trees / samples.
-We notice this means that for \(d=2\) and \(d=3\), we only get \(96\) and \(322560\) unique trees respectively.
-// We sample from this dataset by generating a binary tree, then creating a permutation of the unique number of leaves and then randomly picking a class that the root should mimic.
-// By the birthday paradox, we know this means these depths will very likely contain duplicate entries in the train and test data.
-Since they are both sampled IID this means it will not result in overfitting.
-In the event that the model has perfectly learnt the training data which contains all possible unique entries, we know that any future samples we throw at the model will also just contain the same entries we can classify.
-// For depths greater then 3, the number of unique trees grows to the point where the likelihood of duplicate entries goes towards 0.

-// TODO: mention that they also came up with the concept of oversquashign and that this should be a naive trivial solution that works
 In the paper by Alon et al. (2021) @alon_bottleneck_2021, the authors investigate the impact of modifying the last layer of Graph Convolutional Networks (GCNs).
 More concretely, they implement a "Fully adjacent last layer", meaning that all nodes in the last layer are connected so that any node can send a message to any other node without any intermediate hops.
 This modification is posited to alleviate the over-squashing that might be present in our GCN model.
 This over-squashing affects the model's ability to capture global information from the graph, thereby reducing the performance on various tasks such as node classification and link prediction.
 The authors provide empirical evidence demonstrating that this architectural change consistently leads to better results across different datasets and benchmarks.
 As part of this study, they construct a graph dataset, "Tree Neighbors-Match", in which they claim to demonstrate the issue of over squashing.
 In this section, we aim to replicate their findings to validate their practical demonstration of over-squashing and the effectiveness of the fully adjacent last layer in GCNs.

 == The dataset